AYeshwanth/TyrePressureClassifier/README.md

- TyrePressureClassifier
+ TyrePressureClassifier : <br />
- -By taking a picture of car tyre this determines if there is need to fill air or no.
+ -By taking a picture of car tyre this determines if there is need to fill air or no.<br />
- -Open-CV, machine learning are major concepts used.
+ -Open-CV, machine learning are major concepts used.<br />